Skip to content

 2. Clearer expectations

 Even if you’ve been in touch with them previously, contacts likely won’t have your business number saved on their phones.
-By adding a clear CNAM to your caller ID, you can better manage customer expectations and help them recognize your number as soon as you reach out.
+By adding a clear CNAM to your VoIP caller ID, you can better manage customer expectations and help them recognize your number as soon as you reach out.
 Customers will feel confident that your number isn’t a scam or flagged as a generic VoIP caller and are more likely to respond when called.

 3. More professional appearance